 The performance curriculum also plays a key role in the development of the Class as a group; it is an incredible training ground for working with group dynamics and supporting social inclusion.
 In the early years, choral speaking allows all the voices to be heard as one – the speech moves them in one direction with focus.
 This allows the children to engage in the play or recitation deeply.
 They must know all the words and not just their lines, and they are supported in this by the whole group sharing the speech and image of the story.

-Later on, when the individual children take on sole ownership of a character, putting on a play becomes an opportunity for the Class to try a new interpersonal dynamic as the children find themselves in roles that ask them to relate to each other in different was than they are used to.
-The teacher watches this process carefully all the way through the Classes, noticing which quieter child is supported by the choral singing or which child needs an opportunity to be funny or wise.
+Later on, when the individual students take on sole ownership of a character, putting on a play becomes an opportunity for the Class to try a new interpersonal dynamic as the students find themselves in roles that ask them to relate to each other in different was than they are used to.
+The teacher watches this process carefully all the way through the Classes, noticing which student is supported by the choral singing or which needs an opportunity to be funny or wise.